Arrive in Lima, the capital and largest city in Peru with 10 million people.

-Once we arrive in Cusco, we will jump on a private bus and be transported to Pisaq, a small town located in the heart of the famous Sacred Valley.
+Meet your guides in Lima and connect to your short flight to Cusco.
+Upon arrival in Cusco, we will jump on a private bus and be transported to Pisaq, a small town located in the heart of the famous Sacred Valley.
 In Pisaq we will be staying a step away from the city plaza which on most days hosts one of the most colorful handicraft markets in the region.

 After breakfast, you will board a bus and descend into the valley toward the bustling hub city of Urubamba.
 Once in Urubamba you will have the opportunity to visit an ancient Incan villa, explore the local market, and take pictures in main plaza.
 During a buffet lunch, you will likely meet up with the provincial mayor and other government officials that make this service project so successful.

 After lunch, you will meet your host families, where you will spend the next few days working and living amongst the locals.

 Today you will begin work on a service project that has been pre-approved by the community members and is supported by the local government.
 This year, students are continuing work on potable water project that was started in 2015 and hopefully will be completed by 2017.
 One of our most ambitious service projects, providing access to clean drinking water to multiple villages in the Sacred Valley will help improve health conditions and quality of life.